 We provide this help in a variety of ways.

-- Webinars.
-There is a programme of webinars open to all students in Term 1 and Term 2 each year.
+- Webinars and workshops.
+There is a programme of webinars and in-person workshops open to all students in Term 1 and Term 2 each year.
 See our Academic Skills page on the Student hub for details of topics, times and dates and how to book your place.
 The webinars are free and suitable for all students

-Currently we can’t provide face-to-face support, but when this resumes, we can be found on the 3rd floor of the University Building.
-Take a seat in the waiting area and your tutor will come and meet you.
+We offer both in-person and online tutorials and we can be found on the 3rd floor of the University Building.
+If you have booked an in-person appointment – please take a seat in the waiting area and your tutor will come and meet you.